Chart Color Schemes

 An assessment of population growth drivers in Prestons reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Preston's population is 15,995 as of November 2025.
-This reflects an increase from the 2021 Census figure of 15,692 people.
-The change was inferred from ABS data showing an estimated resident population of 15,603 in June 2024 and an additional 253 validated new addresses since the Census date.
-This results in a population density ratio of 1,732 persons per square kilometer, above national averages assessed by AreaSearch.
-Overseas migration contributed approximately 66.7% of overall population gains during recent periods.
+As of November 2025, Preston's population is approximately 15,995, showing an increase of 303 individuals since the 2021 Census which reported a population of 15,692.
+This growth is inferred from ABS estimated resident population data of 15,603 in June 2024 and validated new addresses totalling 253 since the Census date.
+This results in a population density ratio of 1,732 persons per square kilometer, higher than the average observed across national locations assessed by AreaSearch.
+Overseas migration contributed roughly 66.7% to overall population gains in recent periods.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population